Jackrao-Git/Blog---Confusion_matrix-Decision_tree/README.md

 ![4](https://user-images.githubusercontent.com/108682585/194469830-695fefb2-9937-4ec4-91f7-9417e61557ed.PNG)

 Entropy is the measure of unpredictability in a dataset.
 For example, we have a bag of candys and all of them are mixed.
 In this case the entropy is very high.
+Entropy has the range from 0 to 1.
+Gini Index is a metric to measure how often a randomly chosen element would be incorrectly identified.
+It means an attribute with lower gini index should be preferred.
+Gini has the range from 0 to 0.5.

+The Gini method uses this formula:

+Gini = 1 - (x/n)^2 - (y/n)^2

+Where x is the number of positive answers("YES"), n is the number of samples, and y is the number of negative answers ("NO"), which gives us this calculation:

+1 - (5 / 10)^2 - (5 / 10)^2 = 0.5

+## Greedy Algorithm in Decision Tree

+A greedy algorithm builds a solution by going one step at a time through the feasible solutions, applying a heuristic to determine the best choice.
+This means that a greedy algorithm picks the best immediate choice and never reconsiders its choices.
+One of the abvious advantages for greedy algorithm is that the running time is relatively easy to analyze.
+However, Sometimes greedy algorithms fail to find the globally optimal solution because they do not consider all the data.